Pur3-MAlice/Pur3-MAlice/README.md

 - :boom: I am highly motivated to constantly develop my skills.
 There's nothing that fires me up more than an interesting project and a challenge!
 Please feel free to peruse any of my projects - I welcome any comments, feedback, or advice!

 - :seedling: I have over 2 years of experience with HTML and CSS.
-And having mastered JavaScript and jQuery through my many projects.
+And have mastered JavaScript and jQuery through my many projects.
+I've recently moved on to discover more about Django, SQL and Databases!
+Feel free to have a look at my projects below.

 - :zap: In my free time, I read tech articles, play a lot of Stardew Valley, and brush up on my coding skills.